spyder-ide/spyder-docs/doc/call-for-help.rst

 Stack Overflow
 ~~~~~~~~~~~~~~

-`Stack Overflow`_ is a great place to start searching and posting particularly if your question is more programming related, or has more to do with something specific to your own code.
+`Stack Overflow`_ is a great place to start searching and posting particularly if your question is more programming-related, or has to do with something specific to your own code.
-It has an active Spyder community as well, with new Spyder-related questions posted every day, and the developers, especially the lead maintainer, are active in answering them.
+It has an vibrant Spyder community as well, with new questions posted every day, and the developers (especially Carlos Cordoba, the lead maintainer) are active in answering them.

 .. _Stack Overflow: https://stackoverflow.com/questions/tagged/spyder